ManuelElizaldi/PyStrava/FunctionsDocumentation.md

    - In the PyStrava.py script this function is used to generate the 'general_table'

 # CleanGeneral_Table
-This function will clean the
+This function will clean the general_table, meaning:
+   - Calculate the approximate calories burned.
+   - Converts distance to kilometers.
+   - Turns time from ms to minutes.
+   - Formats dates.
+   - In the sport_type, changes the value 'Workout' to 'Functional-Cardio Workout'